unicef/publicgoods-toolkit/policy.md

 be economically sensible for them to invest a portion of those profits back into improving the DPG.

-TBD: In the Procurement Module, we will probably have a subsection on the usefulness (in terms of project health, for active DPG projects) of using different vendors simultaneously.
-When we have that section, we should link to it from here.
+For a more in-depth discussion on using different vendors simultaneously, the Procurement Module discusses this under [Modular Contracting](procurement.md##ModularContracting).

 ## Security